puppetlabs/puppetlabs-stdlib/REFERENCE.md

 #### `getvar()`

-Returns undef if variable does not exist.

 > **Note:** from Puppet 6.0.0, the compatible function with the same name in Puppet core will be used instead of this function.
 The new function also has support for digging into a structured value.
 See the built-in [`getvar`](https://puppet.com/docs/puppet/latest/function.html#getvar) funct

-Returns: `Any`
+Returns: `Any` undef - if variable does not exist

 ##### Examples